Denis Alijagić

-Denis Alijagić (born 10 April 2003) is a Czech professional footballer who plays as a forward for Pardubice on loan from Žilina.
+Denis Alijagić (born 10 April 2003) is a Czech professional footballer who plays as a forward.
 Born in the Czech Republic, he has represented both the Czech Republic and Bosnia and Herzegovina internationally at youth level.

 Club career

 Born in Prague, Alijagić began his career with hometown Sparta Prague at the age of six.
 Between the ages of eight and ten, he played for Český Lev - Union Beroun, before returning to Sparta.
 In 2014, he moved to their city rivals Slavia Prague.

 In 2021, Alijagić was loaned to Czech National Football League side Vlašim, where he made his senior debut.
 In the first half of the 2021–22 season, Alijagić scored 11 league goals and four Czech Cup goals, becoming Vlašim's top scorer.
 On 2 February 2022, he was loaned to Czech First League club Slovan Liberec, where he made five league appearances and failed to score in the process.

 On 21 June 2022, Alijagić signed for Greek club Olympiacos.
 However, he was not assigned to the main squad and played for their B team in the second tier Super League Greece 2, where he made two appearances in the first half of the 2022–23 season.
 In February 2023, he was loaned to Slovenian PrvaLiga side Maribor for the second part of the 2022–23 season with the option of a loan extension or a permanent buyout.

 On 13 February 2025, Alijagić joined Pardubice on a one-year loan deal with option to make transfer permanent.